cognitedata/reveal/README.md

 ```

 _Note: If you're on an Apple M1 machine, make sure your Node version is >= 16_

-## Authentication

-### UI (quick-start)

-Make sure you have access to the `cogniteappdev.onmicrosoft.com` tenant.
-If not, as #topic-appdev` and someone can add you.

-After, visit the staging [URL](http://platypus.staging.cogniteapp.com) and click `Advance Azure options` and enter `cogniteappdev.onmicrosoft.com` as Azure Tenant ID and press **Login with Microsoft Azure** button, after that you will be taken to a page where you need to select **Platypus** as the project and login.

-### CLI

-See the detailed section for authentication for [more info](./apps/platypus-cdf-cli/LOGIN.md)

 ## NX CLI